UniMath/agda-unimath/src/orthogonal-factorization-systems/orthogonal-maps.lagda.md

 which is a pullback by assumption and the fact that pullbacks are preserved under products.

-**Note:** This result can also be seen as a special case of the previous one by taking the indexing type to be the two-element type.
+**Note:** This result can also be obtained as a special case of the previous one by taking the indexing type to be the two-element type.

 ```agda
 module _